-The District Board President and District Engineer are responsible for overseeing the development of the District's Emergency Operations Plan.
-The District Engineer will maintain the District Flood Contingency Map, which constitutes Annex A. The District Board President and District Engineer are responsible for periodic review of these documents to determine the need for revisions or updates.
+The District Board Trustees and District Engineer are responsible for overseeing the development of the District Plan.
+The District Engineer will maintain Annex A. The District Board Trustees and District Engineer are responsible for periodic review of these documents to determine the need for revisions or updates.

-The District Board will approve this Plan when initially completed.
-The District President is authorized to approve routine updates and revisions.
-The District Board will review and reapprove the Emergency Operations Plan and Annex A at least every three years.
+The District Board will approve this plan when initially completed.
+The Board Secretary and/or District Engineer can make recommendations to the Board for routine updates and changes to the Plan, as needed.
+The District Board will review and re-approve the Plan and Annex A at least every three years.